"What Do You Do?": An Explainer

 This work primarily operates across nested systems.
 An individual exists within a locality, a locality within a bioregion, a bioregion within a planet.
 Each level has distinct dynamics and influences the others.
 Progress at one scale that contradicts another eventually collapses.

 For systems to transform, alignment across scales becomes essential.
-Local transitions toward sustainability must resonate with national policy and planetary boundaries.
+Local transitions must resonate with national policy and planetary boundaries.
 Global frameworks must remain grounded in lived realities across varying contexts.
 Information asymmetries between levels frequently prevent coherence.
 Weaving actively reduces those gaps.

 Funding a Radical Free Agent